 The costs to me to share these concerns

-What I am sharing is what I believe the Lord has impressed on my heart, for my ministry.
+What I am sharing is what I believe the Lord has impressed on my heart for my ministry.
 Again, I cannot presume to speak for anyone else participating in these programs or advertising in general, but the following are my reasons and concerns why I don’t participate in Affiliate programs:

-Why I don’t participate:
+Why I don’t participate in Affiliate Marketing

 My responsibility to my readers